rticommunity/connextdds-py/docs/source/reader.rst

 Subscriptions
 ~~~~~~~~~~~~~

-An application uses DataReaders to access data received over DCPS.
+An application uses DataReaders to access data received over DDS.
 A DataReader is associated with a single Topic.
 You can have
 multiple DataReaders and Topics in a single application.
 In
 addition, you can have more than one DataReader for a particular
 Topic in a single application.

-A Subscriber is the DCPS object responsible for the actual receipt
+A Subscriber is the DDS object responsible for the actual receipt
 of published data.
 Subscribers own and manage DataReaders.
 A DataReader can only be owned by a single Subscriber while a
 Subscriber can own many DataReaders.
-Thus the same Subscriber
-may receive data for many different Topics of different data types.
-When data is sent to an application, it is first processed by a
-Subscriber; the DDS data sample is then stored in the appropriate
-DataReader.
-User code can either register a listener to be called
-when new data arrives or actively poll the DataReader for new data
-using its `read()` and `take()` methods.

 To create a DataReader, you need is create a :ref:`topic:Topics` and
 a :ref:`participant:DomainParticipant`.
 Optionally, you can add